viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Connect ck_rst to MIG.ck_rst.
 (We leave ck_a0 unconnected for now.)

-Next we need to add a Clocking Wizzard to generate the 200 MHz clock needed as the input Reference Clock for MIG and the 210 MHz clock we will use to clock the MicroBlaze and other IPs.
+Next, we need to add a Clocking Wizzard to generate the 200 MHz clock needed as the input Reference Clock for the MIG and the 210 MHz clock we will use to clock the MicroBlaze and other IPs.

 Search for "clocking" in the IP Catalog and drag Clocking Wizzard to the diagram.
 Double-click on the Clocking Wizzard to configure it.
-We do changes only on the Output Clocks tab.
+We make changes only on the Output Clocks tab.
 Define the two output clocks as 200 MHz and 210 MHz and set Reset Type Active Low.

 - 210 MHz clock for MicroBlaze worked OK in my testing.
 Maybe you can go a bit higher.
 Finding a high-frequency clock for a stable design requires some experimenting.